dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2572: Aligning against common foes carries risks.
+### T2572: Aligning with an enemy's enemy can have negative consequences.

 |Support|
 |---|